Schoolyard Ventures provides innovative entrepreneurship education for ambitious teens.

 Decision: Students will be notified of our decision within one week of their interview.

-Scheduling: Once accepted into the program, students will have the opportunity to select their preferred recitation days and times.
+Scheduling: Once accepted into the program, students will have the opportunity to select their preferred recitation day and time.

 What do we look for in an applicant?
 Here are a few tips: